 Please make the children’s table festive at Thanksgiving!
 It’s so much fun for everyone.

-I watched a little muchkin’s face fall last Thanksgiving when she realized she was relegated to the “children’s table.”
-I do set a separate table sometimes for the kids, but I do it like a special treat, not as a punshment for not being an adult.
+I watched a little munchkin’s face fall last Thanksgiving when she realized she was relegated to the “children’s table.”
+I do set a separate table sometimes for the kids, but I do it like a special treat, not as a punishment for not being an adult.

 If it’s hot, stick in a cinnamon stick or butterscotch candy.
 Dollop with whipped cream and garnish with sprinkles, cinnamon candies, or confectioner’s sugar; add a holiday “pick”; stick a sparkler in each mug and light at presentation time.